MaxDreger92/MatGraph/README.md

 Usage

-Access the matGraph web application at: https://matgraph.xyz License
+Access the MatGraph web application at: https://matgraph.xyz License

 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.